jershbytes/nocookies4u/README.md

 ## 🤔 Why?

 I've used An ADBlocker for years and as of recently started using it as my recursive DNS as well.
-I thought what better way than to make a script that setups up the Unbound portion and add some xtra tools I use with it.
+I thought what better way than to make a script that setups up the Unbound portion and add some extra tools I use with it.

 ## :gear: Instructions